ASD Division Goal:

 - Facilitate the growth and success of organic agriculture in Montana.

-- Disseminate appropriate information to Montana organic growers.
+- Disseminate appropriate information to Montana organic growers and handlers.

 - Protect consumers by assuring that produce is properly labeled and graded.